 Written examination units cover works of Painting, Sculpture, and Architecture from 500BC to 2000AD.
 There is the opportunity to focus on Art and Architecture in Europe and the USA 1946–2000 and Art and Architecture in Sixteenth-century Europe within this broad course.

-“I was amazed how much we learnt in one year, and how many different subjects History of Art incorporated.
+“I was amazed how much we learned in one year and how many different subjects History of Art incorporates.
 I really developed my knowledge of history, religion, and literature.”

 “The lessons were really fun: looking at works of art and architecture and learning all the stories behind the works.
 The course allowed us to make links across the centuries to see how the same themes and issues come up.”